Isle of Wight ferry beginners' guide

 When is the ideal time to book to get the best price?

-We carried out our own little experiment by tracking the cost of one crossing at half term in October 2015.
+A few years ago we carried out our own little experiment by tracking the cost of one crossing at half term back in October.
 We looked at Saturday lunchtime crossings on October 24th and 31st from Portsmouth and Southampton for car and passengers.

-The full saga is recounted in this blog post, but the summary is that the Red Funnel fare only increased from £101 to about £105 over six months.
+The full saga is recounted in this Pulitzer-worthy blog post.
+The summary is that the Red Funnel fare only increased from £101 to about £105 over six months.
 The Wightlink fare increased from £110 to £138 over six months.

-Over that six month period, there was also a discount code which appeared for Red Funnel, which means the best time to book would have actually been two months beforehand (the lowest price would have been about £85).
+Over that six-month period, there was also a discount code that appeared for Red Funnel.
+That means the best time to book would have actually been two months beforehand (the lowest price would have been about £85).

 So, whilst booking early does help, you might on occasion get the best price by hanging on for a discount code to appear.
-Of course, it’s also possible that your preferred crossing time will get completely full – unlikely in low season, but fairly likely during school holiday weekends or festivals.
+Of course, it’s also possible that your preferred crossing time will get completely full.
+That's unlikely in low season, but fairly likely during school holiday weekends or festivals.

 The other conclusion I drew from this (very small) experiment is that whilst booking early might be advisable, being flexible is equally if not more important.
-Getting an early morning or late night crossing can be two thirds or half the price of a midday sailing on peak days, which dwarfs the £4 increase with Red Funnel.
+Getting an early morning or late-night crossing can be two thirds or half the price of a midday sailing on peak days.
+That dwarfs the £4 increase with Red Funnel.

 How can I save money on foot passenger fares to the Isle of Wight?